 Leverage SpeedGrader Buttons

-The five buttons in the upper left-hand corner of SpeedGrader provide a few ways to really speed up your time in grading.
+The three buttons in the upper left-hand corner of SpeedGrader provide a few ways to really speed up your time in grading.

 Return to the Gradebook

 The first button that looks like a gradebook with a checkmark on it takes you back to the gradebook.

 Once you are in the gradebook, there is the option to mute/unmute assignments straight from there, as well, without having to return to SpeedGrader to do it.